Geoffrey Canada Scholars

 GCS first-years visit the L.L.Bean flagship store in Freeport, Maine, in October 2018.

-Program Overview for Scholars starting summer 2023:
+Program Overview: Scholars Cohort - starting summer 2026:

 During the Summer Institute, all Scholars: